The cause of poor performance in machine learning is either overfitting or underfitting the data.

 Underfitting in Machine Learning

-Underfitting refers to a model that can neither model the training data not generalize to new data.
+Underfitting refers to a model that can neither model the training data nor generalize to new data.

 An underfit machine learning model is not a suitable model and will be obvious as it will have poor performance on the training data.

 Underfitting is often not discussed as it is easy to detect given a good performance metric.
 The remedy is to move on and try alternate machine learning algorithms.
-Nevertheless, it does provide good contrast to the problem of concept of overfitting.
+Nevertheless, it does provide a good contrast to the problem of overfitting.

 A Good Fit in Machine Learning